 Are rusty grill grates safe to use?

-No, rusty grill grates are not safe.
-Cooking on rusty grill grates with loose rust can be dangerous because the rust will not just stay on the grates, but also stick to the food when it is cooked.
+No, rusted grill grates are not safe.
+Cooking on the rusty grill grates with loose rust can be dangerous because the rust will not just stay on the grates, but also stick to the food when it is cooked.

 The dark brown rust on the grill grate can stain your food and give it a weird taste.
 It can also make food browner.